herrmann13/herrmann13/README.md

 My main interests are backend development, database systems and software architecture.
 I enjoy designing reliable APIs and systems, modeling efficient data structures, and building scalable systems with a focus on maintainability and performance.

-This is my GitHub space where I explore passion projects, experiment with new ideas, and prototype potential products.
+This is where I explore passion projects, experiment with new ideas, and prototype potential products.
 Welcome.

 </td>